DigvijayBhosale1729/DigvijayBhosale1729/README.md

 <br>

 Hi!
 I'm an Open Source Developer specializing in Python, Django and Flask with additional experience in React and Angular.
-I successfully Completed Google Sumemr of Code '22 at OWASP Foundation.
+I successfully Completed Google Summer of Code '22 at OWASP Foundation and have been contributing to open source since 2020.

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;